chang90/family-helper/README.md

 amplify console
 ```

-## Deploy project into AWS by Amplify
+## Deploy new Amplify config
 ```
 amplify push
 ```

+## Deploy project new version into AWS by Amplify
+When merge any PR into master branch, the deploy pipeline will be automatically triggered, after a short deploy time, the demo page will be up to date by AWS amplify.

 ## Future plan

 - Add tag filters for todo list item